Watch the full video

 Build your own working gears

-This Kapow pupil video is part of the Kapow Design and technology scheme of work.
-It is designed for pupils and gives step-by-step instructions on how to construct different types of paper gears using a variety of materials.
-Pupils begin by gluing templates onto card and roughly cutting out all the parts to distribute among their group.
-They learn to accurately cut two identical circles, make holes using a thumbtack and toothpick, and explore three gear-building methods: using paperclip teeth, modelling dough, and corrugated card.
-For each type, the video clearly demonstrates how to assemble the gear teeth evenly, secure the layers together, and allow time for drying with added weight.
+This Design and technology scheme of work video is designed for children and gives step-by-step instructions on how to make different types of paper gears using a variety of materials.
+The children begin by gluing templates onto card, roughly cutting out the parts and sharing them within their group.
+They learn to accurately cut two matching circles, make holes using a thumbtack and toothpick and explore three gear-building methods: paperclip teeth, modelling dough and corrugated card.

-The video is designed to be shown to pupils as part of Design and technology, Upper key stage 2, Year 5, Mechanical systems, Option 1: Gears and pulleys, Lesson 1: Gears
+- Design and technology, Year 5, Mechanical systems, Option one: *New* Gears and pulleys, Lesson 1: Gears.